Edge Developer Platform

 Creating Namespace

-1. Enter Namespace List: After activating the KV account, on the "KV Storage" page, click the "Create Namespace" button.
+1. Enter Namespace List: After enabling the KV Account, on the "KV Storage" page, click the "Create Namespace" button.

-2. Create Namespace: Enter the desired namespace name and click the "Create" button, then wait for completion.
+2. Create Namespace: Input the namespace name to be created, then click the "Create" button and wait for the creation to complete.

-3. Creation Complete: After completion, you can view the created namespace in the namespace list page.
+3. Creation Completed: After creation, you can view the namespace created on the namespace list page.

 Add Record